Voros 50th Anniversary Party

 Back From the Dark Ages

-September 5, 2007 at 9:15 am | In Uncategorized | 1 Comment
+September 5, 2007 at 9:15 am | Posted in Uncategorized | 1 Comment

 Power was restored to our area of Hollywood around 11pm last night.
 We had just come to grips with the idea of spending another night w/o cooling fans or light and were sitting out on the balcony enjoying the mercifully cooler weather and listening to the LADWP crews work on a transformer on our street.
 Suddenly there was a flicker and then the click-WHOOSH of dozens are AC units turning on simultaneously.
 Hoots and applause rung out from the units in our building, but just as we started to blow-out candles everything went dark again.
 But HOPE was restored!
 And the workers redoubled their efforts and everything was back on in another 20 minutes.
 We had some minor food spoilage and some major Popsicle meltage, but other than that everything is now back to normals.